-The Foundation leases the College Centre Apartments from the College for use as classrooms and dormitories.
-The lease is classified as an operating lease, is effective through July 31, 2020, and is renewable annually.
+The Foundation leases the College Centre Apartments from the College for use as dormitories.
+The lease is classified as an operating lease, is effective through July 31, 2021, and is renewable annually.
 The annual rental rate is renegotiated at each renewal.
-The rental expense for the years ended December 31, 2019 and 2018 was \$44,569 each year.
-There are no minimum future rental payments as the annual payment had been made as of December 31, 2019.
+The rental expense for the years ended December 31, 2020 and 2019 was \$46,057 and \$44,569, respectively.
+There are no minimum future rental payments as the annual payment had been made as of December 31, 2020.

 The Foundation leases land and buildings, one triplex and one duplex from the College, and subleases these residential apartments to the general public.
 The lease is classified as an operating lease, is effective through June 30, 2023, and has a one-year renewal option for 2024.
-The annual rental payment of \$1 per year was made for 2019 and 2018.
+The annual rental payment of \$1 per year was made for 2020 and 2019.
 Future minimum payments are \$1 per year through 2023.
 No estimate of the fair value of these leases has been determined.

-Total sublease income recognized under these leases for the years ended December 31, 2019 and 2018 was \$138,536 and \$132,496, respectively.
+Total sublease income recognized under these leases for the years ended December 31, 2020 and 2019 was \$152,542 and \$138,536, respectively.
 All subleases are for a period of one year.